DEVELOPMENT OF DUKKHA'S MEANING TO SUFFERING

 AND THE PURITY OF THE ESSENTIAL PART "manifest form, sensation, perception, concepts ('reaction' in the above translation) and consciousness" IS LOST

 The Five Aggregates are defined only in terms of "the Five Aggregates of Clinging".
 'Clinging' severely limits their interpretation and their potential as a universal theory.
 Their primary attribute is once set in motion, once the wheels start turning, they keep repeating.
 Attachments, especially extreme attachments like clinging, are just one of the possible consequences of the repetitions.

 The Story Line

-Even if it's true that Buddha left his home to find the answer to other people's suffering with illness, old age and death; the answer he found was so much more.
+Even if Buddha left his home to find the answer to other people's suffering, illness, old age and death; the answer he found was so much more.
 This suffering story line is so limiting ... what Buddha found was the truth.
 The truth about life – not just the truth about suffering.

-And how likely is it, that an intelligent, rich and powerful person who was so compassionate for other's illness, old age and death, just wandered off without first establishing hospitals, hospices and care homes? – It's far more likely that he wanted to find the truth from the beginning, and even if his teachers weren't Hindu priests who personally practised some form of asceticism, any rudimentary education would have taught him about this.
+And how likely is it, that an intelligent, rich and powerful person who was so compassionate for other's illness, old age and death, just wandered off to find his own enlightenment, without first establishing hospitals, hospices and care homes? – It's far more likely that he wanted to find the truth from the beginning, and even if his teachers weren't Hindu priests who personally practised some form of asceticism, any rudimentary education would have taught him about this.